Prosopography: Data in prosopographical research

 A certain mass of data is required for prosopographical research.
 The collection of data underlies the creation of a prosopography and, in contemporary research, this is usually in the form of an electronic database.
 But data assembly is not the goal of the research; rather, the objective is to understand patterns and relationships by analysing the data.
 A uniform set of criteria needs to be applied to the group in order to achieve meaningful results.
 And, as with any historical study, understanding the context of the lives studied is essential.

 In the words of prosopographer Katharine Keats-Rohan, "prosopography is about what the analysis of the sum of data about many individuals can tell us about the different types of connection between them, and hence about how they operated within and upon the institutions—social, political, legal, economic, intellectual—of their time".

 In this sense prosopography is clearly related to, but distinct from, both biography and genealogy.
-Whilst biography and prosopography overlap, and prosopography is interested in the details of individuals' lives, a prosopography is more than the plural of biography.
+While biography and prosopography overlap, and prosopography is interested in the details of individuals' lives, a prosopography is more than the plural of biography.
 A prosopography is not just any collection of biographies.
 The lives of the research subjects must have enough in common for relationships and connections to be uncovered.
 Genealogy, as practiced by family historians, has as its goal the reconstruction of familial relationships, and as such, well-conducted genealogical research may form the basis of a prosopography.

+Prosopography today is commonly done using specialised data models designed to account for the complex nature of historical sources and their relationship with truth: the Factoid Model is common, though other data models such as the STAR (Structured Assertion Record) model also exist.